 I don't know if I'm going to make any actual resolutions for 2014, but I've been processing how I relate to material things more this past year than I think I ever have.
 And change is in the air.

-Once in a rare while we've gone on spending "fasts" and not purchased anything but necessities for a few weeks or a month, but usually that's been out of financial need.
-At this point, it's not exactly out of financial need that I'm considering challenging myself to a spending "fast" (though Greg would differ with me on that), but rather I'm once again considering a personal spending fast because of this sense of unease I have over how much stuff we have.
+Once in a rare while we've gone on spending "fasts" and not purchased anything but necessities for a few weeks or a month, but usually the incentive is being more responsible with finances, as opposed to the stuff, itself.
+This time around, it's not out of financial consideration that I'm considering challenging myself to a spending "fast", but rather I'm once again considering a personal spending fast because of this sense of unease I have over how much stuff we have.

 Truth be told, except for groceries I've actually already been practicing a bit of a spending fast since Christmas.
 When the urge strikes, I've been telling myself that I don't need to, say... go see what's marked down after Christmas.
 'Cuz you know...if it's there and cheap enough I'm gonna wanna buy it and bring it home.
 Whether or not I need it - or maybe even want it.
 What's up with that?!?

 So the challenge is already on.
 To put a serious curb to the shopping.
 To stop bringing home more stuff.
 The house is in drastic need of a diet.

 The house actually needs a purging, but that's a process.
 A fast, while a process, doesn't require that I actually do anything.
 The action is not doing something.

 I've yet to decide how formal to be about this.
 Whether to just dabble in some kind of minimalism regarding shopping or to actually try an experiment for a period of time with goals and rules?

 I'm not sure which would be more successful for me.
 Or maybe just more interesting.
 We'll see, but this is what's been on my mind recently that comes closest to making any kind of resolution and it's certainly a direction I want to move toward: less stuff.